reyesGeorge/reyesGeorge/README.md

 - 🌱 I’m currently learning:
   - working with Unsupervised machine learning for Clustering and Association for economic purposes
   - different Supervised learning methods for forecasting, specifically for timeseries data
+  - setting up GraphQL on Flask and FastAPI

 - 💬 Ask me about:
   - how to properly $pend taxpayers money to recover the American economy